yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

 ### JSON Structure Overview

 - **"paths"**: An object where each key is a route (e.g., "/", "/products", "/products/[slug]") and each value is an array of sections defining the page content.
 Includes a special "%layout" key for the global layout applied to all pages.
-- **"settings"**: An object containing global store configurations like logo, colors, and store name.
+- **"settings"**: An object containing global store configurations such as logo, colors, store name, and other store-wide settings.

----
+- **"products"**: An array of product objects, each containing details like name, summary, price, and an optional image URL, representing all products available in the store, or null if no products are defined.

-#### Available Sections and Their "data" Structures
+### Available Sections and Their "data" Structures

-Here are the section types supported by the YourNextStore platform, along with the structure of their "data" fields and available "theme" properties:
+Below are the section types supported by the YourNextStore platform, along with their "data" and "theme" structures:

 - **HeroSection**: A prominent banner or carousel.
   - **"data"**: